kislay-quant/PCA-Based-Yield-Curve-Trading-Framework/README.md

-For your GitHub repository, here are suggestions for a brief repository description and a structured README file based on the analysis of Treasury Bond yield changes found in the sources.

 ### **Repository Description**
 **PCA-Treasury-Yield-Analysis**: A Python-based Principal Component Analysis (PCA) of daily yield changes for U.S. Treasury securities (1-month to 5-year maturities) using FRED data.